 New Zealand Certificate in Carpentry (Level 4)

-This is an apprenticeship qualification to become a qualified carpenter.
-Work as an apprentice under the supervision of a Licensed Building Practitioner (LBP), learn from industry professionals and gain sought-after skills through a carpentry apprenticeship.
+Do you want to work as an apprentice under the supervision of a Licensed Building Practitioner (LBP)?
+Learn from industry professionals and gain sought-after skills through our carpentry apprenticeship, with the ultimate goal of becoming a qualified carpenter.

 Domestic